damianhakert/damianhakert.github.io/source/posts/2016-12-14-continuous-delivery-of-a-spring-boot-application-with-gitlab-ci-and-kubernetes.html.md

 ### Creating the GitLab CI Pipeline

-In order to make use of [Gitlab CI](https://about.gitlab.com/gitlab-ci/) we need to add the [`.gitlab-ci.yml`](https://docs.gitlab.com/ce/ci/yaml/) configuration file to the root directory of our repository.
+In order to make use of [GitLab CI](https://about.gitlab.com/gitlab-ci/) we need to add the [`.gitlab-ci.yml`](https://docs.gitlab.com/ce/ci/yaml/) configuration file to the root directory of our repository.
 This file is used by [GitLab Runners](https://docs.gitlab.com/ee/ci/runners/README.html) to manage our project's builds and deployments.
 Therein we can define an unlimited number of [Jobs](https://docs.gitlab.com/ce/ci/yaml/#jobs) and their role in the whole build lifecycle.

 ```yml
 image: docker:latest